 Robin Pascoe trained as a journalist with the BBC and worked for VisNews, ANP, the NRC and Financieele Dagblad before founding DutchNews.nl in 2006.
 She came to the Netherlands over 30 years ago as an au pair, is married to a Dutchman and has two sons.
 She is not personally on Facebook or Twitter.

 Molly Quell is an American, living in Delft, who handles all of the social media for Dutch News.
-She works as a digital marketing consulting, specialising in small businesses and loves beer and her dog Murphy.
-You can follow her on Twitter @mollyquell
+She’s a journalist whose background is in digital projects and loves beer and her dog Murphy.
+You can follow her on Twitter at @mollyquell

 Hanneke Sanou translates columns by established Dutch writers – from Neelie Kroes and Jan Maarten Slagter to Mathijs Bouman and Annemarie van Gaal – for DutchNews.nl.
 She also contributes lists on all sorts of topics to the blog Netherlands by Numbers and is a contributor to the Rough Guide travel book series.